datanews/tik-tok/README.md

 ### Testing

-Note that tests are run against the build (`dist`), not the source.
+Note that tests are run against the build (`dist`), not the source, and get run during the build step.

 * `gulp test`: Will run the tests through Node environment and will miss some browser based tests.
 This will get run automatically when running `gulp server`.
 * `gulp browser-test`: Will run tests in given browsers.
-If you have the Sauce Labs environment variables set up (see below), this will use their service to test in multiple browsers.
-This will get done with the default `gulp` build command.

-#### Cross-browser testing
+By default, this will just run the tests in a PhantomJS browser.

-Automated, cross-browser testing is done with the [Sauce Labs](https://saucelabs.com/) service.
+    * Multiple cross-browser testing is done with the [Sauce Labs](https://saucelabs.com/) service.
 To run this locally, you will need a Sauce Labs account, and you will need to set the `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` environment variables.
-There's a [handy copy and paste tool](https://docs.saucelabs.com/tutorials/node-js/) at this page.
-A Tik Tok account has been set up on Sauce Labs to run the tests with Travis CI.
+There's a [handy copy and paste tool](https://docs.saucelabs.com/tutorials/node-js/) at this page if you already have an account.

 ### Continuous integration

 Test are run automatically on each push with [Travis CI](https://travis-ci.org/).
-This will automatically run the cross-browser tests in Sauce Labs as well.
+This will not run the cross-browser tests in Sauce Labs as these seem to timeout or otherwise fail in ways that we have no control over.

 ### Release